Friday, February 21, 2025

 Rupnow shot to death a substitute teacher who was running the study hall, killed a teenager, and shot another teacher and five other students.
 Two of the students are in critical condition, police said.

 “The teacher died protecting her class.
 Many more lives could have been taken.
 She (Rupnow) sent off multiple rounds,” she said.
+“It sounds like the brave substitute teacher who fought Natalie Rupnow stood in the gap for the rest of the kids.”

 The gunshots, when they broke out, were faint and barely sounded like gunshots, but it wasn’t long before the loudspeaker warned of an active shooter: “This is not a drill.”
 O’Connor’s daughter told her the gunshots sounded like someone “tapping on a counter.”
-In a classroom nearby, the police chief clarified that the first 911 call came from the 2nd grade teacher, not a 2nd grader as he initially said.
+She thought it was maintenance work going on.
+Her teacher locked the door as a precaution.
+They were directly across from the study hall where the rampage was taking place.
+“Protocols commenced immediately,” the mom said.

 That’s about the time it’s believed Rupnow took her own life inside the school.
 Police were there in three minutes, the chief said.
 The shooter told people she had to go to the nurse before the shooting, but it’s not clear if she did, O’Connor said.

 The kids huddled together, and later, they found sanctuary in a church, O’Connor said.
 The students prayed, and the teachers prayed with them, she said.
-The first thing Mackenzie told her mom when they were reunited was, “I told you I didn’t want to go to school today.”
+The first thing Mackynzie told her mom when they were reunited was, “I told you I didn’t want to go to school today.”

-Mackenzie told her mom that Rupnow was at the school “for at least the hour before.
+Mackynzie told her mom that Rupnow was at the school “for at least the hour before.
 We don’t know if she didn’t like something about the study hall she went to or why she chose to go to the study hall.”

 There’s a disturbing page on X that may be the shooter’s.
 It contains a final photo showing a person’s hand making the “OK” sign in what looks like a bathroom right before the shooting and other disturbing posts.
 Authorities have not publicly verified it.
 O’Connor said the bathroom in that photo looks like the one inside the school.